-Welcome to the home page for Scott Eric Petersen, composer, coder, computer improvisor, electronic musician, and Yale University Lecturer.
+Welcome to the home page for Scott Eric Petersen, composer, coder, computer improvisor, electronic musician, and Senior Lecturer at Yale University.
 Here you will find Scott's music, experiments, and thoughts on everything from sound to Linux configurations.
 If you want to be alerted when a new article or piece are published here, please click the Subscribe tab and enter your email address.

 Latest Posts